moq-wg/moq-transport/draft-ietf-moq-transport.md

 MoQT maintains priorities between different _schedulable objects_.
 A schedulable object in MoQT is either:

-1. An object that belongs to a peep where that object would be the next object to be sent in that peep.
+1. An object that belongs to a subgroup where that object would be the next object to be sent in that subgroup.
 1. An object that belongs to a track with delivery preference Datagram.

-Since a single peep or datagram has a single publisher priority, it can be useful to conceptualize this process as scheduling peeps or datagrams instead of individual objects on them.
+Since a single subgroup or datagram has a single publisher priority, it can be useful to conceptualize this process as scheduling subgroup or datagrams instead of individual objects on them.

 A _priority number_ is an unsigned integer with a value between 0 and 255.